-Native speakers of languages other than English and students who completed three or more years of high school instruction in a language not taught at Christopher Newport University may demonstrate fulfillment of the requirement by providing documentation for one of the following (no credit will be awarded):
+Native speakers of languages other than English and students who completed three or more years of high school instruction in a language not taught at CNU may be exempted from the requirement by providing documentation for one of the following (no credit will be awarded):

-1. Completion of a secondary program of instruction in a language other than English; the language of instruction must be specified in the documentation;
+- Completion of a secondary program of instruction in a language other than English; the language of instruction must be specified in the documentation; - 2.
+Successful completion of a 200-level waiver exam administered by the Department of Modern and Classical Languages and Literatures for native speakers of languages offered at CNU;

-- 2. Successful completion of a proficiency exam administered by the Department of Modern and Classical Languages and Literatures for native speakers of languages offered at Christopher Newport; - 3.
-A score of intermediate-low or higher on the Oral Proficiency Interview in the target language administered by Language Testing International for native speakers of languages that are not offered at Christopher Newport University and students who completed three or more years of high school instruction in a language not taught at Christopher Newport University; testing costs are paid by the student. - 4.
+- 3. A score of Intermediate-Low or higher on the Oral Proficiency Interview in the target language administered by Language Testing International for native speakers of languages that are not offered at CNU and students who completed three or more years of high school instruction in a language not taught at CNU; testing costs are to be paid by the student. - 4.
 A score of 3 or higher on the ASLPI administered by Gallaudet University for students who completed three or more years of high school instruction in American Sign Language; testing costs are paid by the student.

-If you meet one of these four criteria, you should contact the chair of the Department of Modern and Classical Languages and Literatures (MCM 105) as soon as possible, but no later than the semester prior to graduation.
+If you meet one of these three criteria, you should contact the Chair of the Department of Modern and Classical Languages and Literatures (MCM 105) as soon as possible, but no later than the semester prior to graduation.